Handicap Parking New Jersey DMV Forms

 - Handicap license plates (expires after three years)

-If you’re approved for a handicap sign, you’ll be able to park in any designated handicap spaces and also park for up to 24 hours in any space with designated time limits.
+If you’re approved for a New Jersey handicap parking sign, you’ll be able to park in any designated handicap spaces and also park for up to 24 hours in any space with designated time limits.

 People who qualify for a handicap placard in New Jersey must have it displayed on their rearview mirror when parked in a designated handicap spot.
 Failure to do so could lead to a fine or citation.
 Once the vehicle is in motion again, you must remove the placard.